bustedbunny/com.bustedbunny.mvvmtoolkit/README.md

 Model-View-ViewModel Toolkit for using with Unity's UI Toolkit.

-Main goal of this project - bring MVVM into UI Toolkit
+Main goal of this project - bring MVVM into UI Toolkit.

+Reminder: this is WIP and until first stable release many breaking changes might be pushed without a warning.

 [Read more about CommunityToolkit.MVVM](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/mvvm/)